buildbeaver/buildbeaver.github.io/README.md

 # BuildBeaver Documentation

+This repo contains the GitHub pages documentation for BuildBeaver.

 Source content is on `main` branch, deployed live site is on `gh-pages` branch.

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.